MGhait/CAT-backend/CMU/lecture-01.md

 # Database System concepts

 ## Database Managment System (DBMS)
-dbms is a software that allows applications to store and the main pupose of dbms is to allow the definition, crea
+**DBMS** is a software that allows applications to store and analyze information in database.

+the main pupose of dbms is to allow the definition, creation, querying, update and administration of database.

 ## DATA MODLES
-A **data modle** is acollection of concepts for des
+A **data modle** is acollection of concepts for describin database

 A **Schema** is a descriptioin of particular collection